davidprush/davidprush.github.io/_posts/2021-04-09-apple-silicon-paradigm-shift.md

 Lots of practice...

 Every iPad iteration provided incremental improvements to Apple's silicon.
 And it started with the A7 in the iPhone 5S.
-So while Intel made mediocre improvements to their silicon, offering only modest speed improvements.
+So while Intel made mediocre improvements to their silicon, offering only modest speed improvements, Apple has been tirelessly ironing out a truly innovative processor.

-...to be continued

 [Go Home...](https://davidprush.com)